Cedric Morris (1889–1982) was a painter of the natural world and one of the most original British artists of the twentieth century.

 Lawrence Hendra, art historian, Director at Philip Mould & Company, and specialist on BBC Antiques Roadshow

-Philip Mould & Company are hosting the exhibition, 'Cedric Morris: Beyond the Garden Wall', at their Pall Mall gallery from 18th April to 22nd July 2018.
+Philip Mould & Company hosted the exhibition 'Cedric Morris: Beyond the Garden Wall', at their Pall Mall gallery from 18th April to 22nd July 2018.